-The Company grants restricted shares of common stock and stock options to key employees and directors as part of their compensation under the 2009 Long-term Incentive Plan.
-Future awards of stock options, restricted stock grants or other equity awards under the 2009 Long-term Incentive Plan are available with up to 2,582,455 shares of common stock.
+The Company grants restricted shares of common stock, stock options and performance share units to key employees and directors as part of their compensation under the 2009 Long-term Incentive Plan.
+Future awards of stock options, restricted stock grants or other equity awards under the 2009 Long-term Incentive Plan are available with up to 1,607,372 shares of common stock.

-During 2009, 2010 and 2011, the Company had \$15.8 million, \$17.4 million and \$15.0 million, respectively, in stock-based compensation expense which is in general and administrative expenses.
-The excess income tax benefit realized from tax deductions associated with stock-based compensation recognized in additional paid in capital totaled \$1.1 million and \$1.5 million for the years ended December 31, 2009 and 2010, respectively.
-An excess tax provision from tax deductions associated with stock-based compensation of \$0.6 million was recognized in additional paid in capital for the year ended December 31, 2011.
+During 2010, 2011 and 2012, the Company had \$17.4 million, \$15.0 million and \$13.7 million, respectively, in stock-based compensation expense which is in general and administrative expenses.
+The excess income tax benefit realized from tax deductions associated with stock-based compensation recognized in additional paid in capital totaled \$1.5 million in 2010 and excess tax provisions from tax deductions associated with stock-based compensation of \$0.6 million and \$1.7 million were recognized in additional paid in capital for the years ended December 31, 2011 and 2012, respectively.